The Versatile Manager — Strategies to Manage Up, Down, and Laterally

 - Your personality, goals, and behavioral traits, as well as those of your direct reports, peers, and supervisors,

-- The respect, confidence, authority, and political capital that you, or they accumulate or are granted, and to what for which it is all used,
+- The respect, confidence, authority, and political capital that each party accumulates and to what end it is used,

-- The working environment, role, and organizational and departmental culture,
+- The working environment, role, and organizational culture,

 - Your commitment to becoming a versatile manager.

-While your core approach to management should remain relatively grounded, the strategies you adopt will vary based on many factors.
+While your core approach to management should remain relatively grounded, the strategies used in relationship management will vary.

-- Many video games will have a character begin with a base set of characteristics that evolve over time as the player devotes time, energy, and other resources towards developing them.
+- In play, Video game characters begin with a base set of characteristics, evolving as the player devotes time and energy towards developing them.

-- In society, many acknowledge that certain roles are granted authority and we treat those with it differently than those without.
+- In society, we acknowledge certain roles carry authority and treat those with it differently than those without.

-But who we are, aka our style, remains relatively static.
+But who we are remains relatively static within each phase of life.
 Consider also,

 - Does your video game character always steal and cheat their way to the top or takes a righteous, honorable path?
-How does consistent action in either direction affect how other characters in the game treat yours?
+How does consistent action in either direction affect how your character is treated?

-- Can you identify those in your friend groups who sit back and always let others plan events and activities?
+- Do you have friends who plan, or let others plan events and activities?

 - Are political figures treated the same in democratic, authoritarian, and other political systems?
 Which type of mayor is more likely to have an open-door policy — one that forgoes a salary or one that restricts voting opportunities?